alexei-matveev/gtypist/lessons/cs.typ

  :To integrate the shift key rhythmically in your practice, a capital letter
  :should take three beats: 1--press the shift key opposite the hand to press :the letter; 2--press the letter; 3--release the shift key.
-Q:Pro pokraèování stisknìte Y, F12 pro konec.
+Q:Pro pokraÄovÃ¡nÃ­ stisknÄ›te Y, F12 pro konec.
 N:_D_R_L10

 #                                                             ../orig/d.typ:56